jclemans/Fauxtoh-Photo-Sharing-App/README.md

 * Update CSS/HTML to include a nav bar and improve layout.
 Use Bootstrap.

 * Update photo name conventions to photos > image

-* Update user show page so it lists out all of the photos they're tagged in

 * Let users "favorite" photos.
 On their profile page, include a list of all the photos they've favorited.